GentleMin/gentlemin.github.io/_posts/2023-07-04-title_puns.md

   - Origin: Modified from DC Comic's [Aquaman](https://www.dc.com/characters/aquaman).
   - Possible scenario: For research works on simulation of earthquake nucleation associated with fluid/water effects.
 Ideally, the works should involve earthquake nucleation in marine or water environment, but this scenario seems highly unlikely.
 Therefore, multi-phase flows that involve fluid phases should also count.
   - Author: J Min
+- ***Poly Cow***
+  - Origin: Modified from the Swiss burger restaurant [Holy Cow](https://www.holycow.ch/en/).
+Amazingly, I always thought this was just a one-store restaurant on Zähringerstrasse, but it turned out to be a chain.
+  - Possible scenario: establishing a burger place in or very close to ETH zentrum campus, e.g. on the same floor with bQm, Einstein Zweistein.
+May however be sued by Holy Cow.
+  - Author: J Min